Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-03.md

 ## Learning Objectives

 1. Define CSS preprocessor functionality and uses
-1. Write SASS code
+1. Write code in the scss language
-1. Compile code writte in SASS to vanilla CSS
+1. Compile code written in scss to vanilla CSS

 ## What is SASS?

 Q: What is SASS?
-A: SASS is an alternative language that compiles to vanilla CSS.
+A: SASS is a language that compiles to vanilla CSS.

 Q: Why use SASS?
-A: SASS provides a way to generate CSS from higher level code that inlcudes variables, if then logic, for loops, and more, that doesn't exist in vanilla CSS.
+A: SASS provides a way to generate CSS from higher level code that inlcudes variables, conditional statements, loops, and more, that don't exist in vanilla CSS.

-Q: Can I use SASS in web projects?
+Q: Can I use the SASS language in the browser?
-A: No, you must compile SASS to CSS and use CSS in your projects.
+A: No, you must compile scss to CSS first.

 Q: How do you compile SASS?
-A: Use preprocessor, there are a few to choose from.
+A: Use a preprocessor, there are a few to choose from.
+Both command line tools and desktop applications.

 ## Install SASS

 There are several tools you can use to compile SASS.
-There are desktop apps like:

 - http://koala-app.com
 - http://compass-style.org
+- SASS CLI

-There are a couple command line tools also.
-We will use Node JS version since we have been using Node for projects.
+You will use Node JS version since you have been using Node for other projects.

 Install Node SASS.